guertinlab/Nascent_RNA_Methods/README.md

 # Introduction

 Genomic nascent RNA profiling assays, such as precision genomic run-on (PRO-seq) [@kwak2013precise], quantify the precise position and direction of transcriptionally engaged RNA polymerases.
 Quantifying nascent RNA complements conventional RNA-seq by directly measuring active transcription.
 Steady-state RNA levels are influenced by RNA stability, so we can leverage the discordance between RNA-seq and PRO-seq expression to estimate genome-wide RNA half-lives [@blumberg2021characterizing].
 Bidirectional transcripts are a hallmark of enhancers and promoters.
 We can detect these short and unstable transcripts with PRO-seq to directly infer regulatory element activity as an orthogonal approach to chromatin accessibility assays [@wang2019identification; @scruggs2015bidirectional].
+Similarly to regulatory elements, gene isoforms can vary between cell types and conditions.
+We can use RNA-seq to define splice variants and PRO-seq to identify differing primary transcript boundaries [@anderson2020defining] and transcription start sites [@zhao2021deconvolution].
 Additionally, PRO-seq sensitively detects immediate changes in transcription without the need for mature RNAs to accumulate or degrade.
-Lastly, nascent RNA profiling determines RNA polymerase density within all genomic features, such as promoter-proximal regions, gene bodies, and enhancers.
+Lastly, nascent RNA profiling determines RNA polymerase density within all genomic features, such as promoter-proximal regions, gene bodies, and enhancers [@core2012defining; @duarte2016transcription; @sathyan2019improved].
 Changes in RNA polymerase distribution within these regions can inform on how various treatments and stimuli regulate steps in the transcription cycle [@sathyan2019improved; @danko2013signaling; @hah2011rapid].
+Here, we describe quality control metrics that are used to determine if PRO-seq libraries are worth proceeding with these or other downstream analyses.
 New genomic nascent RNA-seq methodologies [@schwalb2016tt; @scruggs2015bidirectional; @churchman2011nascent; @muhar2018slam; @mayer2015native] necessitate flexible analysis workflows and standardized quality control metrics [@smith2021peppro].
-Here we describe processing and analysis of paired end PRO-seq libraries with unique molecular identifiers.
 We present the workflow as deconstructed code that can be adapted to fit a diversity of protocols and experimental details.

 # One time software installations, downloads, and processing steps